collint8/seg3d.pages/build.md

 Once CMake has been installed, run CMake from your build (***bin***) directory and give a path to the CMake ***Superbuild*** directory containing the master CMakeLists.txt file.

+You may build Seg3D with [Ninja](https://ninja-build.org) by adding the tag "`-G Ninja`" to your cmake command.
+Note: Mac users will have to install Ninja with [Homebrew](https://brew.sh).

 ### Seg3D 2.4 And Newer

 CMake requires a path to the Qt 5 install directory.
 Typically, this directory will contain ***bin*** and ***lib*** directories.